-The chapter entitled "Running the TETware demonstration" contains instructions on how to run the Distributed TETware demonstration test suite.
+Instructions on how to run the Distributed TETware demonstration test suite are presented in one of the sections in the chapter entitled "Running the TETware demonstrations" elsewhere in this guide.
 This appendix contains an example journal file that might be generated when this test suite is built, executed and cleaned by tcc on a pair of UNIX systems.